Bluerat1/Bluerat1/README.md

 # Hi there 👋

-### I'm Chamberlain S. Delez, a 4th - Year Student at USTP CDO.
+### I'm Chamberlain Delez, a 4th - Year Student at USTP CDO.

 ### I do backend and frontend - React, Firebase, Django.